yvelikova/axway-open-docs/content/en/docs/apigw_polref/api_mgr_ps_filters.md

 This filter stores the information in a message attribute (for example, `apimgmt.appcredential`).
 You can use this filter within an alert handling policy (or any other policy) to get information about an application credential easily.

-The following example shows how to extract values from the returned HashMap:
+The information is stored as a HashMap.
+To extract a value from the map, use a selector.
+For example:

 ```
 ${appcredential.get("appcredential.apikey.secret")}